|

 assumed from your numbers.
 You will most probably lose valuable

-partners because you cannot deliver what your numbers promise.
+partners because you cannot deliver on what your numbers promise.

 So what can you do after all?